Click the scales for TimsLaw.com homeTimsLaw.com

 Some problems with potential new clients

-using email to try to tell their stories to Tim:
+using email to try to tell their stories to Phil:

 Email is anonymous, not detailed enough, employers can read your email, it gets lost or deleted, you can’t easily include copies of documents.